Certified Pharmacy Technician

 Q: Do I have to be extremely computer literate to complete this course?

-Q: Do I have to be great at math in order to complete this course?
+Q: Do I have to be great at math to complete this course?

 Q: What is the best piece of advice you can give me before entering this program?